2nd ACM International Conference on AI in Finance (ICAIF’21)

 Submission Instructions and Policies

-Papers must be formatted according to ACM guidelines (see below) and must be no longer than eight pages in total, including all figures and references.
+Papers must be formatted according to ACM guidelines (see below) and must be no longer eight pages in total, including all figures and references.
 Authors are required to submit their electronic papers in PDF format.
 Over-length papers will be rejected without review.
 Submissions must be self-contained.
 ICAIF-2020 will not accept any supplementary materials.

 - Papers should be formatted according to ACM’s sigconf layout.